 ELEMENT OF CONTRACT OF EMPLOYMENT

 The element of the contract of employment is dependent on the right and obligations of the employer and employee.
-In a contract of employment, an employer must give the employee a written contract as the provisions of the contract of employment regulate the relationship between employer and employee.
+An employer must give the employee a written contract as the provisions of the contract of employment regulate the relationship between employer and employee.

-In drafting a contract of employment in Cameroon it must contain the following according to the provisions of the Code:
+In drafting a contract in Cameroon it must contain the following according to the provisions of the Code:

 - It must contain the name of the employer or group of employers